qzc438/ontology-llm/README.md

 - `util.py`: util component of the project.
 - `alignment`: store experiment results.
 - `llm_matching.py`: examples using purely LLMs (without agents) for general matching tasks.
-- `llm_om.py`: an example of using purely LLMs (without agents) for ontology matching.
+- `llm_om.py`: examples of using purely LLMs (without agents) for ontology matching.

 Frequently Asked Questions (FAQs):
 (1) Why does the Retrieval Agent have two parts `om_ontology_to_csv.py` and `om_csv_to_database.py`?